-Figure 3 describes the progress of sGMRES where the basis is generated by kpartial orthogonalization for k = 2 and where the basis is generated by the Chebyshev recurrence (more below).
-We compare with the MATLAB commands pcg and gmres without restart and with restart frequencies in {10, 30, 100}.
-For all methods, the initial solution $x_0 = 0$ .
+Figure 4 describes the progress of sGMRES when the basis is generated by ktruncated orthogonalization for k = 2 and when the basis is generated by the Chebyshev recurrence.
+We compare with the MATLAB commands pcg and gmres without restart and with restart frequencies in $\{10, 30, 100\}$ . sGMRES achieves the same accuracy as GMRES, but the sketched version is up to $100 \times$ faster after 3000 iterations.
+Restarted GMRES is both slower and less accurate.
+For comparison, d iterations of sGMRES take about 50% longer than d iterations of CG.
+Nevertheless, for the same number d of iterations, sGMRES achieves $\ell_2$ residual norms up to $10 \times$ smaller than CG.
+By this metric, the sGMRES method is more efficient than CG.